 They often have a massive output – particularly when the magnets are made from ceramic – which makes them suited to loud playing that also requires articulate (hence their popularity in heavier types of guitar music).

-While you’re considering these pickups, it’s also worth considering a hybrid pickup called the P90, a hybrid humbucker/single coil option that gives you more attack and articulation.
+It’s also worth considering a hybrid pickup called the P90, a hybrid humbucker/single coil option that gives you more attack and articulation.

 Why Replace Your Pickups?